-The U.S. Embassy Dushanbe Public Affairs Section is pleased to announce that the application for the 2023-2024 Fulbright Foreign Language Teaching Assistant (FLTA) Program is now open.
+The U.S. Embassy Dushanbe Public Diplomacy Section is pleased to announce the 2024-2025 competition for the Fulbright Foreign Language Teaching Assistant (FLTA) Program.

-Application Procedures: Each candidate will be required to submit an online application via the online management system no later than July 20, 2022 at https://apply.iie.org/flta2023
+Each candidate will be required to submit an online application via the online management system no later than June 2, 2023 at https://apply.iie.org/flta2024

-Eligibility and Ineligibility Factors: Applicants are typically teachers of English or in training to become teachers of English, and at minimum must possess the equivalent of a U.S. Bachelor’s degree by June 1, 2023, to allow time to submit an official transcript prior to the start of the Fulbright FLTA Program.
+Eligibility and Ineligibility Factors: Applicants are typically teachers of English or in training to become teachers of English, and at minimum must possess the equivalent of a U.S. Bachelor’s degree by June 1, 2024 to allow time to submit an official transcript prior to the start of the Fulbright FLTA Program.
 Fluency in English is mandatory, demonstrated by a score of no less than 550 (paper based TOEFL); 213 (computer based TOEFL – CBT); 79-80 (internet-based TOEFL – IBT) or 6.0 (overall score International English Language Testing System – IELTS).
+If you do not have your TOEFL score at the time of application, the FLTA program will provide a voucher for taking the iBT TOEFL exam.

 Applicants must reside in their home countries throughout the nomination and selection process and must intend to return to their home countries immediately following the nine-month FLTA program.
 ECA will not support any extension requests for FLTAs.
 Participants must fulfill the two-year home residency requirement required by exchange participants’ J-1 visas, in which they pledge to demonstrate their commitment to enhancing mutual understanding by returning to their home countries and sharing the skills and knowledge that they have gained as program participants.